MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 How to Reduce the Image Size of an Application
 ----------------------------------------------

-Generic coding rules may be found in the following tutorial: :ref:`improve_code_quality`.
+Generic coding rules can be found in the following tutorial: :ref:`improve_code_quality`.

 This section provides additional coding rules and good practices to reduce the image size (ROM) of an application.